CSCfi/csc-user-guide/docs/data/sensitive-data/crypt4gh_client.md

 ### Step 3: Encrypt the file or directory

-In this example we are using your public key and the recipients public keys to encrypt a file containing a dog image ( _dog.jpg_).
+In this example we are using your and the recipients public keys to encrypt a file containing a dog image ( _dog.jpg_).

 ```
 $ crypt4gh encrypt --recipient_pk my_key.pub --recipient_pk her_key.pub < dog.jpg > dog.jpg.c4gh
 ```

-The command above creates an encrypted file _dog.jpg.c4gh_ that can be decrypted only using a secret key matching one of the two publick keys used.
+The command above creates an encrypted file _dog.jpg.c4gh_ that can be decrypted only using a secret key matching one of the two public keys used.